 Kelly Puzio is an associate professor of Language, Literacy & Technology.
 Formerly, he was a secondary Language Arts teacher.
 He was awarded a predoctoral fellowship by the Institute for Education Sciences (2008-2012) and, more recently, he received a Young Scholar award (2013-2017) by the International Reading Association.

 Dr. Puzio investigates ways that teachers provide differentiated or personalized instruction.
 In particular, he is interested in strategies for supporting English Language Learners.
 Inquiries about these topics—particularly from prospective doctoral students, teachers, or administrators—are welcome.

-When teachers deeply understand their students, they sometimes provide special or different instruction for one student or a small group.
+When teachers deeply understand their students, they often provide special or different instruction for an individual student or a small group.
 In educational jargon, this is called differentiated or personalized instruction.
 Although there are a myriad of way to differentiate, teachers typically differentiate by adjusting the complexity of texts/tasks or by letting students pursue topics connected to their interests, culture, or heritage language.

 Puzio, K., Keyes, C. S., Jiménez, R. T. (in press).
 Let’s translate!
 Teaching concepts with English language learners.
 In K. A. Hinchman & D. A. Appleman (Eds.), Adolescent Literacy: A Handbook of Practice-based Research (pp-pp).
 New York: Guilford.